jkeizer1/SongSequencer/README.md

 # SongSequencer

 Make a song by sequencing other sequencers.
 Made for the Expert Sleepers Disting NT.

 ## Overview

 Song Sequencer is used to sequence other sequencers forming a song.
 Think of it as a 8:1 switch for sequencers; up to 8 input sequencers are switched to the master outputs at the right time.

-The UI displays 8 song steps where each step is assigned an input sequencer, a repeat value, and an on|off switch.
-Song Sequencer advances through the steps and outputs pitch, gate, and an assignable control voltage (CV) value from the sequencer of the active step.
+The **Custom UI** displays 8 song steps in a grid where each step has:

+- Assigned Input sequencer (A through H)
+- Repeat value (0 through 16)
+- On|off step switch
+- **Navigate** the grid with the left and right encoders (bottom row, not the top row of Pots)
+- **Change** values by pressing and turning the Right Pot (top row); ie. press and hold.

+Song Sequencer outputs the following for the current step:

+- Pitch (with optional added Transpose CV)
+- Gate,
+- Assignable control voltage (CV) (optional)
+- Reset trigger output (optional)

 The assignable control voltage can be anything but most commonly would be used for something like velocity.

-This value can be routed to any output.
+## How It Works

 You can think of each step as being a part of a song, with an associated input sequencer.
-That input sequencer can be some Eurorack module, external sequencer, or the Disting NT's Step Sequencers.
-The main limitation will be the number of inputs and outputs available.
-Ideally, that sequencer will have a reset input.

 Song Sequencer uses a master **Beat (clock)** input common across all sequencers.
-It is used to count beats and advance to the next sequencer at the right time.
-Each sequencer has a **Bars** parameter and a **Beats Per Bar** parameter.
-For example, if Bars = 1, and Beats per Bar = 4, Song Sequencer will count Beats from the master beat input until it reaches 4, and then it will advance (switch) to the next sequencer with an ON switch.
-Of course, sequencers can output CV/Gates in any timing not just "on the beat clock".
+The beat clock is used to advance to the next step by counting beats.

+- Each sequencer has a **Bars** parameter and a **Beats Per Bar** parameter.
+For example, if Bars = 1, and Beats per Bar = 4, Song Sequencer will count beats from the master beat input until it reaches 4, and then it will advance to the next sequencer with an ON switch.
+- Of course, sequencers can output CV/Gates in any timing not just "on the beat clock".
+- Maximum 256 beats each sequence.

 Each step has a **repeat control** allowing a sequence to be repeated up to 16 times on a step.
 If it is set to zero, the sequencer for that step is run once and then Song Sequencer advances to the next step.
 If it is set to 1..16 it will additionally repeat that sequencer that number of times.